Information about Deocampo's Barquillos

 De Ocampo's Barquillos

-Whether you’re craving for Iloilo’s famous barquillos or you’re looking for a perfect pasalubong, De Ocampo’s Pasalubong Shop is the perfect place for your local snack haul.
-Don’t miss out your chance to try the best, the most popular, and the original barquillos in the whole country.
+Whether you’re craving for Iloilo’s famous barquillos (crispy rolled wafer) or you’re looking for a perfect pasalubong, De Ocampo’s Pasalubong Shop is the perfect place for your local snack haul.
 Located at Santa Isabel Street in Jaro, this pasalubong shop is synonymous to barquillos because of its century long production of this crispy Filipino favorite snack.
-Since 1896 until now, De Ocampo still stick to the original flavor which their barquillos are known for.

 Inspired by the Spanish barquillos, Iloilo’s barquillos have a thinner and longer wafer cylindrical biscuits made with sugar, milk, flour, egg, vanilla, and butter.
-This Filipino favorite snack was resulted by a mere food experiment of combining sugar and milk to “ostya” leftover by Jose and Bessie De Ocampo.
-Now, the said recipe became a staple pasalubong item and popular Filipino snack from across the country.
+This Filipino favorite snack came about during a mere food experiment wherein sugar and milk were combined with “ostya” (communion bread) left over by Jose and Bessie De Ocampo.